mansa-wunsen/homelab-pfsense-ad/README.md

 # Home Lab: pfSense Router + Active Directory Domain

-I built this lab in VirtualBox with tasks including — setting up a real firewall, segmenting a network properly, and standing up an Active Directory domain from nothing.
+I built this lab in VirtualBox with tasks including — setting up a firewall, segmenting a network, and setting up an Active Directory domain, all frkm scratch.
 Everything below was built solo bar some minor assistance from AI to create the architecture image and to help me present the layout

 # What's in here